WormBase/wb-search/README.md

 ====================================================

-**This repository is intended for WormBase developers** who would like to build and deploy services that power the search functionality on the WormBase webiste.
+**This repository is intended for WormBase developers** who would like to build and deploy services that drive the search functionality on the WormBase website.

 Architecture overview
 ---------------------------------------------------